-- the relevance of intellectual property (IP) in today’s technology and business context.
+- acknowledge the relevance of intellectual property (IP) in today’s technology and innovation systems and colloborative innovation processes.

-- how to use patent data and analytics to support business related decision making.
+- know how to use IP data and analytics to support business related decision making.

 As specific objectives, by the end of the course students should be able to: